anubhavpgit/anubhavpgit.github.io/content/posts/hacktoberfest.md

 #### 2. Five-Stage Pipeline:

-The interpreter performs all the same actions in multiple, parallel stages.
-This is done to improve the performance of the CPU.
 A single program has millions of instructions, and executing them one by one would take a lot of time.
 This pipeline allows the CPU to execute multiple instructions simultaneously, improving the overall performance.

 The pipeline is divided into five stages: IF, ID, EX, MEM, and WB.
-Each stage is responsible for a specific action, and instructions are processed in parallel.
+Each stage is responsible for a specific action.
 The main loop calls these functions in reverse order, starting with the WB stage and ending with the IF stage.

 The reverse order achieves to handle hazards.
+There are three types of hazards: data hazards, structural hazards, and control hazards.

-Data hazards occur when instructions that exhibit data dependence modify data in different stages of a pipeline.
+- Data hazards occur when instructions that exhibit data dependence modify data in different stages of a pipeline.
 Ignoring potential data hazards can result in race conditions.

-There are three situations in which a data hazard can occur:
+Following are the types of data hazards:
   - read after write (RAW), a true dependency: A read after write (RAW) data hazard refers to a situation where an instruction refers to a result that has not yet been calculated or retrieved.
 This can occur because even though an instruction is executed after a prior instruction, the prior instruction has been processed only partly through the pipeline.
 For example:

     ```md